sso66/eagletonlabs-browserify-node-js/src/data_io/stream/README.md

 > Streams are commonly used for HTTP data and files.
 You can open a file as readable stream or access the data from HTTP (Websocket) requests as readable stream and read bytes out of as needed.
 >
 > In addition, you can create your own custom streams.
 Follow up on the process of creating and using streams such as:
-  - `Readable` Streams
+  - `Readable` streams
-  > `Readable` streams are designed to provide a mechanism to easily read data coming into and application, from another source.
+  > They are designed to provide a mechanism to easily read data coming into and application from another source.
   > Common readable streams are:
    >  - `http` responses on the client
    >  - `http` request on the server